 - Ignore demands from automated calls.

-- Don’t assume the call, text, or email is legitimate.
-Again, contact people by mail.
+- Don’t assume the call, text or email is legitimate.

 - Check all phone numbers using an iPhone reverse cell search app.

-- Do not engage the person on the phone.
+- Do not talk to the person on the phone.

 - Block phone numbers you suspect to be fake.

-- Contact government agencies directly in person, through verified phone numbers, or through their website.
+- Contact government agencies directly in person.
+Use verified phone numbers, or through their website.

-If someone has tried to steal your personal information by pretending to be from the government, report it to the FTC.
-Also, report suspicious calls to the SSA’s Office of the Inspector General at 1-800-269-0271 or online.
+If someone has tried to steal your personal information by pretending to be from a government agency like the SSA, IRS or FBI, report it to the FTC.
+Also, report suspicious activity to local law enforcement and the Social Security Office of the Inspector General at 1-800-269-0271 or online.
+You may also call the OIG hotline (1-800-269-0271).

 With more and more data breaches happening every year millions of Americans information was put at risk.
 You need to be on high alert for potential phishing scams.
 We’ll go over the best ways to protect yourself.